 I’ve pressed the mold in, now what?
 Tips for cutting out the cookies.

 The easiest is to use a cookie cutter that is the right size to trim the access dough from around the imprint.
-You can use a pasta cutter as well or a butter knife.
+You can use a pasta cutter as well or a knife.

 How do I make them into Christmas tree ornaments?

 Just after cutting out the cookie, take the bottom of a pen (clean!), chopstick or a kebab skewer and press it into the dough to create a hole.
 After they’re baked and cool, thread a beautiful ribbon through the hole and there you go!

 And here’s the recipe!
 With lots of details du coup!
 I hope you enjoy making these as families have for years and years, and wish you a Merry Christmas!